googleforgames/open-match-docs/site/content/en/docs/Reference/api.md

 <a name="openmatch.Backend"></a>

 ### Backend
-The Backent service implements APIs to generate matches and handle ticket assignments.
+The Backent service implements APIs to generate matches and handle ticket Assignments.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|